Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Results The code for the project is available on GitHub: https://github.com/ppilar/pcGAN .

 In this section, we present the results obtained with our model.
-We consider a synthetic example and two real-world datasets from physics.
-We compare the pcGAN to both the unconstrained WGAN and the statistical constrained GAN from \citet{Wu2020}.
-Additional information on the experiments is given in Appendix \ref{app:experiments} .
+We introduce a set of evaluation metrics and consider a synthetic example and a real-world dataset from physics.
+The evaluation metrics are chosen to cover different aspects of the generated distribution and evaluate the GAN performance both in the sample space and in a lower-dimensional space of high-level features, as is common practice \citep{Kansal2023}.
+We compare the pcGAN to the unconstrained WGAN, WGAN-GP, SNGAN, and the statistical constrained GAN from \citet{Wu2020}.
+We investigate the impact that training parameters have on the model performance and we combine the probabilistic constraint with the different GAN variants to evaluate its potential for improving their performance.

+More results are given in the appendices.
+In Appendix \ref{app:kernels}, we investigate the impact that the choice of kernel for the KDE has on the model performance.
+In Appendix \ref{app:MMD}, we evaluate how well the MMD loss would perform instead of the $f$-divergences for matching the constraints.
+A discussion on the training time required for the different models is given in \ref{app:runtime}.
+Additional information on the datasets, the training parameters, and the high-level features is given in Appendix \ref{app:experiments}.